Embracing Year-End Reflection: A Path to Intentional Growth

 - Dec 16, 2025

-- 5 min read
+- 4 min read

 There is something about taking time at the end of the year to begin thinking about goals that changes the way things start to feel.
+The pace slows just enough.
+The noise thins out.
+And suddenly, the stories we’ve been telling ourselves all year don’t carry the same weight they once did.

-So before the goals.
-Before the resolutions.
-Before the optimism of a clean calendar.
+So before the goals, before the resolutions, and before the optimism of a clean calendar, there’s an invitation to pause.

 The Thesis

-Before setting new goals, it helps to pause and take stock of where we’ve been, not to judge the year, but to learn from it.
+Before setting new goals, it helps to pause and take stock of where we’ve been—not to judge the year, but to learn from it.
 That reflection brings clarity about what we want to carry forward and what we’re ready to change.

 This is that pause.